They may seem unconventional, but they still hold up.

 Kettlebell Triceps Extension

 An exercise still used today, this is a great triceps workout that will decrease the amount of stress on the elbow and shoulder joints.
-You can do this sitting or standing and is a great isolation exercise for the triceps with all the benefits of a kettlebell (3).
+You can do this sitting or standing and is a great isolation exercise for the triceps with all the benefits of a quality kettlebell (3).
 Lift the kettlebell over your head and bend your arm so it rests on the back of your shoulder, lift the kettlebell up extending your arm, pause, and lower.

 Isometric Hip Abductor

-This is an unusual exercise but works to target the inside and outside of the thigh.
+This is an unusual exercise but the hip abductor exercises works to target the inside and outside of the thigh.
 Sit with your legs out in front, bent up at the knee.
 Cross your arms so your right hand is on your left knee and left arm is on your right knee.
 Press against your inner thigh and squeeze your knees to resist the pressure of your hands.
 It is key to really work against the resistance of your hands and knees to feel this strange exercise at work.

 The wrestler’s bride is a funny looking exercise but can really work to strengthen the neck to keep stability and avoid injury (4).
 Your weight will be on your head and feet and your back will be arched.
 With your feet facing forward and you laying on your back, lift yourself into a bridge position so your feet and neck are the only points of contact on the ground.
 Be careful with this one and go slow since your head does have quite a lot of weight to hold.